 - East Asia and South Asia

-Note: The content of some history courses—HIST 354 - American Expansion in the Pacific, for example—crosses regional boundaries.
-This course may be used as either an American or an Asia requirement, but it may not count for both areas.
+Note: The content of some history courses—HIST 1785 American Expansion in the Pacific, for example—crosses regional boundaries.
+This course may be used to fulfill the U.S. or Asia requirement, but not both.
 Majors should tell their advisors where they would like to count such courses.

 B. Chronological Distribution

 These courses may be taken in the Penn Department of History or a History department abroad.
 All pre-1800 courses are designated on the History Department website's Undergraduate Courses pages.

 Note: Majors may "double-count" pre-1800 courses and geographic distribution courses.
 For example, it is perfectly acceptable to take HIST 3820 Renaissance Europe to fulfill both the pre-1800 requirement and the Europe geographic requirement.

 All majors must take at least two upper-level History seminars numbered HIST 2000-3799.
 Both upper-level seminars must be taken in the Penn Department of History; no study abroad, credit away, or major-related courses will count towards this requirement.

 All majors must conduct significant research with primary sources and write a substantial paper that interprets and analyzes the material uncovered through this research.

 The requirement ensures that all majors have become acquainted with the historical methodologies of research, and that they can evaluate source material, interpret evidence, and construct an historical argument.
 Majors will typically fulfill this requirement by completing a 15-20 page final paper in one of their required seminar courses, though specifics will vary from course to course.
 Majors may also opt to fulfill the requirement in an independent study or through other coursework with the permission of the major advisor.
 Majors completing the honors program will have fulfilled the requirement by researching and writing their thesis.

 Courses that automatically fulfill the major research requirement are numbered HIST 3000-3799.

 E. Concentration (Optional)